 Workers should work freely, aware of the terms and conditions of their work in advance, and paid regularly as agreed.

-As Members of the Board of The Consumer Goods Forum, we believe that manufacturers and retailers, by working together, have a key role to play in improving the health and wellness of consumers, employees, their families and the communities we serve.
+The Members of the Board of The Consumer Goods Forum, believe that manufacturers and retailers, by working together, have a key role to play in improving the health and wellness of consumers, employees, their families and the communities the industry serves.

 The Health & Wellness Resolutions are built upon and leverage existing Industry initiatives.
 They encourage retailers and food and non-food manufacturers to further develop and implement self-regulatory tools to support healthier diets and lifestyles.